Pandemic Is Driving A Need For 'Virtual Productions' In Hollywood

 Halon Entertainment is a visualization company that’s been around since 2003.
 Some of their most recent projects include “The Mandalorian,” “Ford V. Ferrari” and “Ad Astra.”

-Halon Lead Visualization Artist Kristen Turnipseed said, "We're able to really see the movie before you really ever put an actor on stage."
+Halon Visualization Supervisor Kristin Turnipseed said, "We're able to really see the movie before you really ever put an actor on stage."

 A cornerstone of Halon’s work involves pre-visualizing films to help filmmakers plan ahead.
 But the company has also been developing strategies for remote work — from scanning real-life places for location scouts to see in virtual reality platforms, to creating virtual environments entirely so full physical sets won’t have to be found or built.